splendido/meteor-accounts-emails-field/README.md

 	if (! info.user)
 		return;

-	// Get the user, including the registered_emails field added by the "meteor-accounts-emails-field"
+	// Get the user, including the registered_emails field added by the "splendido:accounts-emails-field"
 	// package.
 We cannot rely on info.user here, because modifications to the info object are not
 	// propagated through onLogin callbacks (so info.user.registered_emails might be inexistent or out
 	// of date)